 Prevention

 Vaccination is a key method for controlling the spread of EIV.
 But in the case of unvaccinated horses, both vaccination and biosecurity should be used together.
-Modified live intranasal vaccines are recommended to achieve protection within 5 days of administration.
+Modified live intranasal vaccines are recommended to achieve protection within five (5) days of administration.
 Isolation of sick horses and extra precautions concerning hand washing and disinfecting of boots and clothing are also prudent.

 Clinical Signs